 - High energy level, enthusiastic, and eager to do what is necessary to be successful;

-- Ability to learn quickly, to respond/react quickly to changing priorities and to be dedicated to completion of required tasks;
+- Ability to learn, respond and react quickly, to changing priorities with a dedication to completion of tasks;

 - Ability to build effective professional relationships with stakeholders including staff, Board members, external partners, and donors;